Study Finds Longer Childcare Hours in Singapore Improve Behaviour of Children

 13 January 2025

-Although children aged three to six in Singapore who spend more than 40 hours a week in childcare experience negative impacts on their academic performance, they showed better behaviour, with fewer issues like aggression, according to a 2024 study by A*Star’s Institute for Human Development and Potential (IHDP).
+Children aged three to six in Singapore who spend more than 40 hours a week in childcare showed better behaviour, with fewer issues like aggression, according to a 2024 study by A*Star’s Institute for Human Development and Potential (IHDP).

-The study suggests that early childhood education programmes should focus more on social-emotional development and recommend providing additional snacks and outdoor activities for children in long care hours.
-It also encourages flexible work arrangements for parents to reduce the time children spend in childcare, as many dual-income families rely on full-day programmes.
+To help children further improve their academic performance at school, the study suggested that early childhood education programmes could focus more on social-emotional development and recommend providing additional snacks and outdoor activities for children in long care hours.

 Mindfulness activities, such as storytelling and relaxation techniques, as well as empathetic teachers, help children to reduce stress.